Which trends offer opportunities or pose threats on the European processed fruit and vegetables market?

 4. Europe is going vegan

 Many Europeans are adopting a more vegan lifestyle.
-Vegans avoid animal-based foods (like eggs and milk).
+Vegans avoid animal-based foods (like meat, eggs dairy and fish).
 They only consume plant-based foods such as vegetables, fruit, pulses, mushrooms, seeds and grains.
-According to Food Ingredients Europe’s analysis of retail sales, the vegan market has been growing at a fast rate.
-Data from 13 European countries shows that sales of plant-based foods grew by 6% in 2022, reaching €5.8 billion.
+According to Food Ingredients Europe’s analysis of retail sales, the vegan market has been growing rapidly in Europe.
+Data from six European countries show that sales of plant-based foods grew 5.5% in 2023, reaching €5.4 billion.
+Germany is the fastest growing market for plant-based foods, with 11% growth in volume in 2023 compared to 2022.

 All processed fruits and vegetables are vegan, but a vegan diet needs to be supplemented with plant-based proteins that have the same nutritional value as animal proteins.
 Plant-based proteins are being imported, produced and consumed in Europe at higher levels than before.
 Pea protein has become the top plant protein ingredient, followed by soy protein.
 Fava bean protein, vegetable protein, wheat protein and seed protein are amongst the fastest growing plant protein ingredients.